jrburke/blade/README.md

 Blade
 =====

 Blade is an experiment in a new JavaScript toolkit.
+Blade is focused on providing small reusable modules that are focused on making web applications in a browser easier.
+One of its primary features is allowing more functional modules that can be mixed in to a Blade object to allow chained object.verb() calls.
+So you can choose if you want raw functional speed without shared state or more convenient chained object.verb() syntax.
+The core Blade object will allow you to create your own approximation of a Domain Specific Language (DSL) that allows you to create your own "blade" that you can use to add your own domain-specific chainable methods to it.

 It steals a lot from the Dojo Toolkit, but uses these guiding principles:

 * Smallest possible namespace
 * Use a standalone module loader, runjs